alexandern17/test-readme/README.md

 ### Retrieve a response for an automatically triggered Interaction request

-You can retrieve a response for a specific automatically triggered Interaction request by making your object conform to the protocol `OneInteractionResponseDelegate`.
-Your object might be an instance of `UIViewController` or any other class.
-Follow the instructions below in order to set up this functionality depending on your object’s class.
+You can retrieve a response for a specific automatically triggered Interaction request by adopting the `OneInteractionResponseDelegate` protocol.
+Follow the instructions below in order to set up this functionality depending on the object’s class.

-If your object is an instance of `UIViewController` class, perform the next steps to get a response for an automatically triggered Interaction request.

-1. If automatic Interaction detection is enabled, skip to step 2.
-If disabled, set a value to the `oneInteractionPath` property of your object.
-It is recommended to do this in `viewDidLoad`, and must be set before setting the delegate in step 2.

-    Swift:
-    ```swift
-    self.oneInteractionPath = "/interactionPath";
-    ```

-    Objective-C:
-    ```objective-c
-    self.oneInteractionPath = @"/interactionPath";
-    ```

-2. Add an object, which will be receiving the response, as a parameter to a method `addInteractionResponseDelegate` as shown below:

-    Swift:
-    ```swift
-    One.addInteractionResponseDelegate(<your-object>)
-    ```

-    Objective-C:
-    ```objective-c
-    [One addInteractionResponseDelegate:<your-object>];
-    ```
-    See example of usage [here](https://github.com/thunderheadone/one-sdk-ios/blob/master/examples/optimizing-programmatically-using-json-example/Content%20Orchestration%20Example/Content%20Orchestration%20Example/FirstViewController.swift#L37).

 *Note:*
-- The SDK will weakly store your object, so you need to keep a strong reference to it somewhere.

-3. Make your object conform to the protocol `OneInteractionResponseDelegate`:
+- This functionality will not work if [automatic Interaction detection is disabled](https://github.com/thunderheadone/one-sdk-ios#disable-automatic-interaction-detection).
+For retrieving the response in sending programmatic Interactions, see [Send an Interaction request and retrieve the response](https://github.com/thunderheadone/one-sdk-ios#send-an-interaction-request-and-retrieve-the-response).

+1. Adopt the `OneInteractionResponseDelegate` protocol in the class definition:
     Swift:
     ```swift
     class MyViewController: UIViewController, OneInteractionResponseDelegate
     ```

     Objective-C:
     ```objective-c